gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Figure: :math:`\text{SO}_4^{2-}` ions, :math:`\text{Na}_+` ions, and water molecules.
     Oxygen atoms are in red, hydrogen in white, sodium in blue, and sulfur in yellow.
 For easier visualization, water molecules are represented as sticks.

-The molecules and ions have been placed randomly in space, and are therefore arranged in a quite unrealistic manner.
-This will be fixed during energy minimization.

 Set the parameters
 ==================